Why Did I Get Ghosted: The Honest Guide for Guys

 It feels personal because dating is personal.

-Putting yourself out there is vulnerable.
 Showing up as yourself takes energy, openness, personality, and courage.
-When someone does not appreciate that, it hits you in a deep place.
+When someone doesn’t meet that with communication, it hits deep.

 It makes you feel unchosen.